 - About the Author(s)

 A.W.
 Reed, AuthorA.W.
 Reed (1908–1979) was one of New Zealand’s most influential writers and publishers.
 He helped build A.H. & A.W.
-Reed into the country’s leading publisher by the mid-twentieth century, and authored more than 200 books.
-His works on Māori and Aboriginal mythology and language remain in print and appreciated by readers around the world.
+Reed into the country’s leading publisher, and authored more than 200 books.
+His works on Māori mythology have served New Zealanders for several generations